statsig-io/docs/docs/metrics/deprecate-event-dau.md

 ### Deprecation Details

 From Wednesday, October 16, 2024, we will stop auto-generating new event_dau metrics for incoming events into Statsig.
-We will continue to auto-generate an event_count metric for each logged event as we do today.
+We will continue to auto-generate an event_count metric for each logged event as we do today. **Note: This change will only affect Statsig Cloud customers, Warehouse Native customers will not be impacted.**

 - Any existing event_dau metrics that have been used in a gate, experiment, dashboard, other Custom Metrics will NOT be affected by this change.